 - The innovator may lose control over the manufacturing and marketing of its IP.

-- The partner’s inability to utilizes the product/process efficiently and take the maximum advantage of the innovation.
+- The partner’s inability to utilize the product/process efficiently and take maximum advantage of the innovation.

 - Uncertainties in doing business with a partner in unknown territory, language barriers, cultural differences, political risks, and currency fluctuations.

 In order to avoid these cons, the innovator needs a great understanding of the investor and shall understand their capabilities in taking the innovative product further.